Accountants and IT executives often disagree on the value of data center equipment.

 This would be a double-edged opportunity for U.S. firms.

 If the data center is built overseas, construction and capital equipment purchases could be completed by local nations.
 In this case, the U.S. company never directly purchases equipment, bypassing domestic tariffs.

 The physical location of a data center is not important, connectivity is.

 An increase in capital expense for U.S. firms will shift domestic data center construction opportunities overseas and as more nations become saturated with political or tax barriers, less developed nations become prime territory for future expansion.

 As Adam Smith so eloquently penned more than two centuries ago, The Wealth of Nations; “Man is an animal that makes bargains: no other animal does this – no dog exchanges bones with another.”

-If you or your company needs IT equipment valuated by trained professionals, please visit Asset Liquidation, our Data Center Decommission page, or blog How to sell your used networking equipment for more information.
+If you or your company needs IT equipment valuated by trained professionals, please visit some of our core pages to learn more.
+For example: asset Liquidation, Data Center Decommission, or How to sell your used networking equipment for more information.

 Have something to add?
 Let us know your thoughts in the comments below!